 The number of available firms that apply BCT in supply chains is limited.
 The cases are focal actors as focal nodes in RSCNs in different industries.
 The selected cases are based on a purposive sampling strategy to select focal actors who have applied BCT or have real potential for applying BCT in their supply chains to have quality RSCNs.
-According to Yin (2018) and Miles et al. (2020), two to five case studies are appropriate for a qualitative study to understand a phenomenon in its actual instantiation.
+According to Yin (2018) and Miles, Huberman, and Saldana (2020), two to five case studies are appropriate for a qualitative study to understand a phenomenon in its actual instantiation.
 Hence, this research selected four cases as four key actors.
 These focal actors are from industries in Jordan, namely those in food, pharmaceutical, electronics, and toys.
-These actors are lead firms in their RSCNs and have at least two years of experience in
+These actors are lead firms in their RSCNs and have at least two years of experience in RSCN and technology applications such as BCT within international companies located in Jordan.
+This research has applied a unit of analysis for each case (A, B, C, D), a triad of the focal actor in RSCN (Eisenhardt, 1989).
+For each case, a triad of supplier-focal actor-customer is identified to collect data from managers from the three identified actors in each triad using the same protocol for better reliability.
+These managers are experts in the field of supply chain and reverse activities for better sustainability.
+Before the interview, the appropriate manager (the general